Offers solid cashback rewards on everyday spending.

 Cash back: Up to 3%.

-The Blue Cash Everyday® Card is best for groceries and gas.
-Earn 3% cash back at US supermarkets on up to $6,000 per year in purchases and 1% afterward, and 2% cash back at gas stations and some department stores.
+The Blue Cash Everyday® Card from American Express is best for groceries and gas.
+Earn 3% cash back at US supermarkets on up to $6,000 per year in purchases and 1% afterward, and 2% cash back at US gas stations and some US department stores.

 On other eligible purchases, you’ll earn 1% cash back.
-Receive cash back in the form of Reward Dollars, which you can redeem for statement credit.
+Receive cash back in the form of Reward Dollars, which you can redeem for statement credits, gift cards, and merchandise.

 You’ll also like …